Table of Contents

 It’s important to remember, however, that God’s vision for leadership is very different to the world’s.
 Rather than enforcing authority, he instructs leaders to be humble servants of those in their care (Mark 10:42-45).
 For those called to leadership in church, qualities such as faithfulness, gentleness and self-control are required (I Tim 3:1-13).

 At ACC, one of the key attributes we aim to foster in our students is humility.
 We view servant leadership as a reflection of a heart captured by the Gospel, seeking the good of others even at great cost.
-To this end, critical thinking is another key attribute.
+To this end, critical and creative thinking is another key attribute.
 We encourage our students to construct evidence for an argument following logical steps and based on sound reasoning, and to objectively evaluate issues to form a well-considered judgement.

 Our schools are committed to raising a generation of godly leaders who think deeply about issues affecting their world, and make wise decisions based on biblical principles.